-#3 Updated by skyjake over 5 years ago
+#3 Updated by skyjake about 9 years ago

 I suppose the main benefit would be on the Mac where our own updater is pretty wonkily implemented (generated scripts, etc.).
 Check out the bullet points.
 I would say the best features are DSA signatures and generally being a robust, de facto solution for autoupdating used by many apps.
 It's better to rely on existing, well-tested code than roll one's own, particularly when it comes to a relatively complex topic like automatic updates.

-#4 Updated by danij over 5 years ago
+#4 Updated by danij about 9 years ago

 Well, most of those bullet points are already covered by Doomsday's own updater mechanism.
 The existing updater is:

 It is fully integrated with Doomsday, unlike the Sparkle UI which will necessarily be external and a completely different style.

 By virtue of the fact Doomsday is already running at the time an update is installed, we can update in "secure locations" ourselves.

 The one feature in that list I'm unsure of wrt Mac OS is DSA (I thought you were already signing the bundles?
 At least thats what the build script appears to do).

 I wonder if there is perhaps a Mac OS equivalent of WiX Toolset? http://wixtoolset.org/ On Windows this would give us the best of both worlds; 1) standards-compliant and robust updating 2) fully integrated update UI.
 From the looks of Sparkle, we'd be sacrificing one to improve the other?